K09Gaurav/SQL_project_Covid/README.md

 - A working knowledge of SQL.
 - Access to a SQL database.
 - A tool for interacting with the database

+## Concepts used
+1. Select
+2. Join
+3. create and drop table
+4. use of where statements
+5. order by
+6. group by
+7. Having clause
+7. typecasting
+8. max, min, avg, etc
+9. CTE
+10. Partition by
+11. Temp Tables